Beh01der/docker-logstash-es-kibana/README.md

 This is a super-easy to use Logstash docker image that includes everything you need to collect, parse, store logs, search logs, visualise logs and extract different sort of information from logs.

-This all-in-one logstash stack includes:
+This all-in-one logstash stack image includes:

 * JDK 8
 * Logstash 1.4.2